 Understanding Farm Transition Planning

-You may have heard the term Farm Transition Planning and were wondering what it’s all about.
+You may have heard the term Farm Transition Planning or Farm Succession Planning and were wondering what it’s all about.
 Farm Transition Planning is a hot topic these days, with more and more farm families beginning to learn about what it means to them and their ag operations.

 There is often a misconception that farm transition planning simply means how the property will be distributed from one generation to the next.
 The reality is there is much more to it.
 A farm transition plan is much more than who gets what, it’s a working plan that encompasses the goals and wishes of the current and future business owners and secures the ongoing success of the agricultural operation.